 It’s 10pm on a Friday night in December and Shanghai’s temperatures are plummeting.
 Along the winding streets of the Former French Concession, late-night commuters rush to catch the last trains home or bundle up in multi-layerd coats atop their scooters.
 For nearly everyone in the city, it seems, the night has come to an end.

-But on 115 Xinfu road, the night has yet to begin.
-Outside of what looks like a dilapidated alleyway tarnished with graffitti in an otherwise spotless city, some of Shanghai’s coolest youth smoke outside the most popular underground night club, Dada.
-An inner city warehouse with tattered couches, exposed brick walls and amateur grafitti, Dada has joined the ranks of rare spaces in a 25 million people city where an unhranassed creative energy is palpable and anything goes.
+But on 115 Xinfu road, life is just beginning to stir.
+Outside of what looks like a dilapidated alleyway tarnished with graffitti, the youngsters of Shanghai’s undeground scene come out of the shadows.
+They smoke outside of the inner city warehouse littered with tattered couches, exposed brick walls and amateur grafitti.
+This is Dada, a club that has joined the skimpy ranks of scattered spaces in a 25 million people city where an unhranassed creative energy is palpable and anything goes.

-Students and techno heads gather to drink, dance and make friends in this cavernous space that feels oceans away from any central government.
-A space like Dada should never have existed in a place like Shanghai.
-Yet, somehow, it’s been flourishing for ten years.
+Students and techno heads gather to dance and make friends in this cavernous space that feels oceans away from Xi Jinping’s people.
+A space like Dada should never have existed in a place like Shanghai; yet somehow, it’s been flourishing for ten years.